-There are at least a few ways you can freeze broccoli and in this article, we will go through the most popular ones.
-Each way has its own benefits.
-It’s up to you to choose the one that will work best for your needs.
+There are at least a few ways you can freeze broccoli (just like cauliflower does).
+In this article, we go through the most popular ones.
+Each has its own benefits and it’s up to you to choose the one that will work best for your needs.

 Broccoli prep is the same no matter which freezing method you will choose.
 If there are tiny worms in the florets, we need to get rid of them first.
 Fill a large bowl with water and add a teaspoon of salt.
 Next, chuck the broccoli into the water and leave it there for about half an hour.
 That should help kill the bugs.
 After 30 minutes, rinse the veggie under running water.
 The vegetables should be worm-free now.

 The rest of the preparation process is the same no matter if it’s store-bought or fresh broccoli harvested from the garden.
 Place the veggie onto a cutting board and cut it into florets (bite-sized broccoli trees).
 If you want to use the stalks too (they’re perfectly fine to eat!), cut them into smaller fries-like pieces.

 After cutting, wash the pieces under running water to remove leftover dirt.
 Some people prefer washing before cutting, but I find it much easier (and faster!) to wash after cutting.

 Now that the broccoli is prepped, it’s time to choose how to freeze it.
 If you have no idea how the veggie will be used in the future, just go with the first option – freezing blanched broccoli.